FragHub/Rules/fragadelphia_rules_and_regulations.md

 &nbsp;1 **Attendee**: Any person attending a Fragadelphia event, including (but not limited to) players, team staff, media personnel, spectators, vendors, volunteers, staff, and management.

-&nbsp;2 **Captain**: The person responsible for a team, listed as Player 1 on the submitted team form.
+&nbsp;2 **Team Captain**: Must be one of five players on the submitted roster.
+The person responsible for a team, listed as Player 1 on the submitted team form.
 The person responsible for communication with admins and being present for all event processes.

+&nbsp;3 **Core Roster**: The 3 players submitted upon ticket purchase, one of which is the team captain.

-&nbsp;3 **Head Admin**: The admin responsible for the event.
+&nbsp;4 **Head Admin**: The admin responsible for the event.

-&nbsp;4 **Match Admin**: The admin assigned to a specific match.
+&nbsp;5 **Match Admin**: The admin assigned to a specific match.

-&nbsp;5 **Freeze-Time**: The time between playable rounds.
+&nbsp;6 **Freeze-Time**: The time between playable rounds.

-&nbsp;6 **Match Medic**: The automated process for restoring a match to a previous point.
+&nbsp;7 **Match Medic**: The automated process for restoring a match to a previous point.

-&nbsp;7 **Vetos**: The process for determining which maps will be played in a series.
+&nbsp;8 **Vetos**: The process for determining which maps will be played in a series.

-&nbsp;8 **Management**: BUCK TEN, LLC
+&nbsp;9 **Management**: BUCK TEN, LLC.